Select therapeutic use:

 Indications for BONIVA:

 Prevention and treatment of postmenopausal osteoporosis.

 Hypocalcemia.
 Tabs: Esophagus abnormalities which delay esophageal emptying (eg, stricture, achalasia).
-Inability to stand or sit upright for at least 60 minutes.
+Inability to stand or sit upright for at least 60mins.

 Active upper GI disease; discontinue and reevaluate if signs/symptoms of esophageal reaction occur.
 Severe renal impairment (CrCl <30mL/min): not recommended.
 Correct preexisting hypocalcemia, other mineral or bone disturbances before starting.
 Risk of osteonecrosis of the jaw; consider discontinuing therapy during invasive dental procedures (eg, tooth extraction, implants, surgery).
 History of bisphosphonate exposure: evaluate for atypical fractures if thigh/groin pain develops; consider withholding therapy until risk/benefit assessment.
 Ensure adequate Vit.
 D and calcium intake.
 Reevaluate periodically.
 Inj: check renal function before each dose.
 Pregnancy.
 Nursing mothers.

 Calcium, aluminum, magnesium, other multivalent cations reduce absorption (separate dosing by at least 60mins).
 Caution with aspirin, NSAIDs, other GI irritants.
 May interfere with bone-imaging agents.
 Inj: concomitant nephrotoxic agents; monitor for renal toxicity.

 Back pain, dyspepsia, pain in extremity, diarrhea, headache, myalgia; musculoskeletal pain (discontinue if severe), esophagitis, esophageal or gastric ulcer, jaw osteonecrosis, atypical femur fractures.
 Inj: inj site reactions, flu-like syndrome, anaphylaxis.